 Sending a quality proposal and having a professional invoice process will set you apart from the rest.
 That’s because the interactions you have with your inquiries set the tone for the experience you have with them.
 Let’s walk through it together:

 P.S.
 Getting this client inquiry is exciting, but it can also be nerve wracking if you’re just starting out.
-Download my free client inquiry email template so you know exactly what to say to keep that client interested in booking your services!
+Check out my general client and bridal client inquiry email templates so you know exactly what to say to keep that client interested in booking your services!

 If you’re creating your own proposals from scratch or building your own proposal template to use again and again, you’ll want to make sure you include these items: